 New York State is divided into 8 PRISMs which coordinate invasive species management at the regional level.
 PRISM efforts include implementing eradication and control efforts, developing early detection and rapid response capacity, coordinating with local partners, recruiting and training volunteers, and delivering education and outreach.
 View map above or click the logos below to learn more about each PRISM.
-To stay up-to-date on invasive species management in your region, visit here to join your PRISM listserve.
+To stay up-to-date on invasive species management in your region, join your PRISM listserve.

 Partners Beyond New York